 There are a surprising number of minigun mods for Teardown but for our money, the Enforcer Minigun is an absolute game-changer.

-Clocking in with a fire rate of 100 rounds per minute, this minigun uses high-velocity bullets to rip through metal, brick, concrete, and anything else that gets in its way.
+With a fire rate of 100 rounds every minute, this minigun utilizes fast bullets to tear through metal, brick, concrete, and any obstruction that stands in its path.

 Better yet, it comes included with secondary explosive rounds that will make you feel like a madman on a violent rampage.